Barking, Havering and Redbridge University Hospitals NHS Trust: Overseas patients

 A check on 1,021 women attending maternity at Queen’s hospital in 2017 found that 11 were not entitled to free NHS treatment and each was billed £6,500.

 The trust issued invoices to patients thought to be ineligible for NHS treatment totalling £2.3 million in 2018-9, but only collected £0.6 million.

 Patient Entertainment

 The Trust receives hospital radio services from Bedrock Radio, a registered charity founded in 2002 as a merger of Harold Wood Hospital Radio and Oldchurch Hospital Radio.

 Bedrock Radio is located at Queen's Hospital in the Cornwall Suite Studios, opened by HRH Duchess of Cornwall, Camilla in 2009.

 The charity broadcasts a community health radio service across East London and South Essex.

 Patients access hospital radio services using the hospitals NHS Wi-Fi service from WiFi Spark.
 At Queen's Hospital, Bedrock Radio operate an in-house 'Ward Radio System' that is free to patients, funded by sponsorship and donations.
 The system reutilises cabling of the defunct patient entertainment provider; Premier Telesolutions (dissolved).

-In June 2016 Bedrock Radio took over Goodmayes Hospital Radio Association and began broadcasting to NEFLT.
+In June 2016 Bedrock Radio took over Goodmayes Hospital Radio Association and began broadcasting to NELFT.

 In December 2022 Bedrock Radio replaced Whipps Cross Hospital Radio and began broadcasting to Barts Health Trust.

+Bedrock Radio started broadcasting on DAB+ Digital Radio on the North East London, South West Essex Multiplex on 31 December 2025, Awarded a Community Digital Radio licence (C-DSP) by regulator Ofcom.